Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 \item $\E[D^-D^+] = \E[D^{\pm}]$. \end{enumerate}

-The first condition is required to ensure the steps of a random walk used in the proof has finite variance and thus will convergence (under rescaling) to a Brownian motion, and ensures similar regularity of other random variables that we use to encode the directed graph.
-We discuss relaxing the moment conditions in Subsection \ref{subsec.openproblems}.
+The first condition is required to ensure that the steps of a random walk used in the proof have finite variance, so that the random walk will convergence under rescaling to a Brownian motion.
+It also ensures similar regularity of other random variables that we use to encode the directed graph.
+(We discuss relaxing the moment conditions in Subsection \ref{subsec.openproblems}.)

-The second condition and third condition makes sure the event $\{\sum_{i=1}^n D^-_i = \sum_{i=1}^n D^+_i\}$ is well-behaved.
-The second condition ensures this is not a large deviation event.
-Using a result from a textbook by \citet[Page 42, P1]{spitzerPrinciplesRandomWalk1964}, the third condition ensures this event has positive probability for all $n \geq 1$.
-This condition can be relaxed by taking limits for $n \in p \N$ rather than $n \in \N$ where $p$ is the periodicity of $D^- - D^+$.
-However for simplicity of presentation we will keep it as an assumption.
+The second and third conditions make sure the event $\{\sum_{i=1}^n D^-_i = \sum_{i=1}^n D^+_i\}$ is well-behaved.
+The second condition ensures that it is not a large deviation event.
+Using a result from \citet[Page 42, P1]{spitzerPrinciplesRandomWalk1964}, the third condition ensures that the event has positive probability for all sufficiently large $n \geq 1$.
+This condition can be relaxed to assuming that $D^- - D^+$ is non-constant by taking limits for $n \in p \N$ rather than $n \in \N$ where $p$ is the periodicity of $D^- - D^+$.
+However, for simplicity of presentation, we will keep it as an assumption.

 The fourth assumption is the criticality condition.
-To understand how this arises, consider the directed configuration model with a deterministic degree sequence $\vd_1, \ldots, \vd_n$ and let $(V, W)$ be a uniformly chosen edge.
-Since we choose an edge pairing uniformly at random, $W = v_i$ with probability proportional to $d^-_i$.
-Thus the expected out-degree of $W$ is given by
+To understand how this arises, consider the directed configuration model and let $(V_n, W_n)$ be a uniformly chosen edge.
+For now, ignore the conditioning on the total in- and out-degrees being equal.
+We consider the distribution of the in- and out-degree of $W_n$.
+Because the degree sequence is an i.i.d.\ sequence, $W_n$ is equally likely to be any vertex $i$.
+Thus for any $\vk = (k^-, k^+)$,

+Conditionally on the degree sequence, we have that $W_n = i$ with probability proportional to $D^-_i$ since we used an uniform pairing of the in- and out-half-edges.
+Therefore